oapicf/endoflife.date-api-clients/clients/android/generated/docs/DefaultApi.md

 //import org.openapitools.client.api.DefaultApi;

 DefaultApi apiInstance = new DefaultApi();
-String product = null; // String | Product URL as per the canonical URL on the endofife.date website String cycle = null; // String | Release Cycle for which the details must be fetched.
+String product = null; // String | Product URL as per the canonical URL on the endofife.date website.
+String cycle = null; // String | Release Cycle for which the details must be fetched.
 Any slash character in the cycle name will be replaced with dashes.
 For example FreeBSD's releng/14.0 becomes releng-14.0. try {
     Cycle result = apiInstance.getApiProductCycleJson(product, cycle);